lowderchris/FRoDO/README.md

 This will read output data, filter flux ropes accordingly, and create a standardized set of output plots for visualization.
 Feel free to use this as a starting point to further explore this data.

+To compute some statistics for the detected flux ropes,

+    $ python3 FRoDO-stats.py

+Mean values and associated standard deviations will be calculated and displayed, along with several t-tests and correlation coefficients.

 ## To-do

 - [X] Create an initial README
-- [ ] Create dataverse(?) repository for sample dataset
 - [X] Outline of overall algorithm structure
-- [ ] Break routines into modules
 - [X] Complete merging of all routines
 - [X] Read parameter configuration file
+- [X] Upload data visualization routines
+- [X] Add script to compute statistics
 - [ ] Modify for the use of differing time scales
-- [X] Upload data visualization routines
 - [ ] Add 3d plotting routines